aws-samples/eks-workshop/content/beginner/060_helm/helm_micro/deploy.md

 ```

 Similar to what we saw previously in the [nginx Helm Chart
-example](/beginner/060_helm/helm_nginx/index.html), an output of the Deployment,
+example](/beginner/060_helm/helm_nginx/index.html), an output of the command will contain the information about the deployment status, revision, namespace, etc, similar to:
-Pod, and Service objects are output, similar to:

 {{< output >}}
 NAME: workshop